luka-bacic/wordpress-workflow/README.md

 #### Production files
 `dist` is the directory where production-ready files are stored.
 If you are going to display an image in one of your WordPress template files, include a stylesheet or a JavaScript file - you should reference them for here.
 After gulp processes the files in the `prototype` directory, the files in `dist` are:
- - compressed and optimized images
  - minified and vendor prefixed stylesheets, combined into 1 file
  - compiled scripts so olderbrowsers can understand it, and combined into 2 files for faster loading.
 It is also [browserified](http://browserify.org/) so all of the JS is in the browser.
+ - compressed and optimized images

 The subdirectories are self explanatory:
-1. `css/` - there will be one file, called `all-css.min.css`.
+1. `css/` - there will be one file, called `main.min.css`.
 You enqueue this stylesheet in your `functions.php` file.
-There is an example below on how to do this.

 2. `images/` - all your images will be copied here.
 If you further organized them in subdirectories, it will be copied over.
-There is an example below on how to include these images in your template files or stylesheets.

-3. `js/` - you will have 2 files here.
-There is an example below on how to include them in your site.
+3. `js/` - you will have 2 files here
     - `libraries.min.js` - all files located in `prototype/_js/libraries/` will be combined in this one file.
     - `main.js` - your custom JS code will be here, including all of the modules you created under `prototype/_js/modules/` (provided you imported them in `prototype/_js/main.js`).

+[Here are examples](#including-files) on how to include these files in your `functions.php` and WordPress template files.

 #### Node modules
 This directory will automatically be created after you run `npm install`.
 You don't need to do anything with this, and you don't delete it if you want to use gulp.